Most interesting landmarks of Turkmenistan

 - Kutlug-Timur Minaret – Daşoguz.
 60 m tall minaret which was built in the 11th or 12th century AD.

 - Kyz Qala – Mary.
 Two royal palaces in Merv, built in the 8th century AD.
 Castles are built from mud but look very impressive even after 1,200 years.
 Especially impressive is Grant Kyz Qala.

 - Turabek-Khanum Mausoleum – Daşoguz.
 Sophisticated structure – mausoleum for the wife of ruler Kutlig-Timur.
 Most likely built in the 14th century.
 Building has beautiful tile mosaics.

 - Turkmenistan Tower – Ashgabat.
 211 m tall communications and observation tower, built in 2011.
 Tower has very unusual and somewhat kitschy architecture with giant star-shaped part at its base.

 Described landmarks of Turkmenistan

 Turkmenistan is mostly covered with deserts – but it has not been always like that.
 In the past here developed some of the earliest cities in the world.
-Most interesting landmarks in Turkmenistan are:
+Most interesting landmarks of Turkmenistan are:

 - Ruins of ancient cities and fortresses.
 Hundreds of hills and crumbling ruins all over the country testify – this country had a great and interesting path.
 These were not just common cities: Merv was one of world’s largest cities (largest?) in the beginning of the 13th century but Urgench was major center of culture, influencing architecture and art in the whole Central Asia.